 Martin Burns

-Head of DRS Research and Development, RICS
+Head of ADR Research and Development, RICS

 As the fallout of the pandemic continues to create tensions in the commercial property sector, RICS is urging members and other real estate professionals who act for landlords and tenants to make use of its Commercial Rental Independent Evaluation Service (CRIES) to avoid, manage and, if required, resolve disputes.